-Have you ever wondered what’s it like to be in Boracay before it emerged as a prime tourist destination, a time when this small island in Aklan was all sea and sand and not a developed center for nightlife and pub crawls?
+Have you ever wondered what’s it like to be in Boracay before it emerged as a prime tourist destination, a time when this small island in Aklan was all sea and sand instead of a developed center for nightlife and pub crawls?

-Enter Sipalay, a relatively unrenowned paradise whose beaches boast of sand so fine it evokes powdered creamer and waters so clear that when they sparkle in the light of day little firecrackers seem to come out and dance on the surface of the sea.
+Enter Sipalay, a relatively unknown paradise whose beaches boast of sand so fine it evokes powdered creamer and waters so clear that when they sparkle in the light of day, little firecrackers seem to come out and dance on the surface of the sea.
 Thanks to its picturesque nature and pristine surroundings, it has merited the moniker “New Boracay.”

-Check out this video shot by Jasper Ivan Iturriaga using a DJI Phantom 3 Advanced, Sony A7II, and Sony A6000 (10-18mm – 28-70mm) and get a sneak peek of how splendidly scenic Sipalay is.
+Shot by Jasper Ivan Iturriaga using a DJI Phantom 3 Advanced, Sony A7II, and Sony A6000 (10-18mm – 28-70mm), the video above gives a sneak peek of how splendidly scenic Sipalay is.